chenson2018/website-hakyll/posts/2024-05-09-quasiquotation.md

 ```

 Here the examples are some arithmetic with Church-encoded numerals.
 I think the
 appeal is pretty immediately obvious.
-It is much nicer to be able able to write
+It is much nicer to be able to write our
-our lambda calculus terms in this recognizable format, and the second example
+lambda calculus terms in this recognizable format, and the second example shows
-shows how we can embed Haskell terms as well.
-In fact, quasiquotation can even
+how we can embed Haskell terms as well.
+In fact, quasiquotation can even be
-be used within patterns!
-It should also be noted that all of this is happening
+used within patterns!
+It should also be noted that all of this is happening at
-at compile time.
+compile time.

 So, what all was required to set this up?
 It really is not that bad.
 Here are
 the types for the lambda calculus: